 Approval to use student educational record data in your research is contingent on your agreement to:

-- Use the information only for purposes of your IRB approved research project.
+- Use the information only for purposes of your approved research project.
 Any new use of the information requires new approval.

 - Provide adequate protection for the information to ensure that it is not compromised or subject to unauthorized access.